waditya/namaste-react/Notes/Episode-08-Let-us-get-classy.md

 Within a functional component's useEffect hook, return method is used to unMount component.
 You will clear your setInterval in the return method of useEffect hook.

+## Topics to research

+1. Why super(props) and constructor(props) are used
+2. Why async cannot used in useEffect callback function.